What are some open source remote sensing software packages?

 The core theme of automatic image interpretation is object-based classification (OBIA).
-This involves segmentation, exploring attributes and supervised classification.
+This involves segmentation, exploring their spectral, geometric and spatial properties and then classification.

-Although developed in Brazil, documentation is available in English.
+Although InterImage was developed in Brazil, documentation is available in English.

-The core functionality of this open source remote sensing software is photo triangulation, stereoscopic modeling, digital elevation model extraction and terrain correction.
+E-foto is the digital photogrammetry specialist in the group of open source remote sensing software.
+The core functionality is photo triangulation, stereoscopic modeling, digital elevation model extraction and terrain correction.

 This software provides a fully functional photogrammetry tool set to use at no cost.
 E-foto has loads of tutorials and examples to get you well on your way to being a photogrammetry expert.

-It’s not such a bad thing if you have too many open source choices for a remote sensing problem.
-This open source remote sensing software list encompasses a wide range of disciplines: photogrammetry, OBIA, LiDAR, SAR and more.
+This open source remote sensing software list fills a wide range of disciplines like photogrammetry, OBIA, LiDAR, SAR and more.

 While some companies spend thousands of dollars on remote sensing software, just remember that you might be able to do it all in open source.